 Two of the most commonly-used data sets real estate investors use when analyzing markets to buy rental property are the Home Price Index (HPI) and the Housing Affordability Index (HAI).
 The HPI measures the change in housing prices over time, while the HAI monitors the median cost of housing relative to median household income.

-The House Price Index from Freddie Mac (FMHPI) reports the typical price inflation for houses in the U.S. The most recent HPI for Phoenix from Freddie Mac reveals that home prices in the Phoenix metro area have increased by nearly 82% over the past 5 years:18
+The House Price Index from Freddie Mac (FMHPI) reports the typical price inflation for houses in the U.S. The most recent HPI for Phoenix from Freddie Mac reveals that seasonally adjusted home prices in the Phoenix metro area have increased by over 212% over the past 5 years:18

 The HAI – or Housing Affordability Index - compares the median price of a resale home to the median family income in a market.
 Real estate markets with an HAI above 100 tend to be more affordable to buy, while cities with an HAI below 100 tend to be more favorable for renting.